mightyoranje/DS-project/README.md

-Just read the description
-and run the program lol
+This program reads any txt file usinglinked lists and storing each of the lines in each nodes and printing the linked list.